 Investigation in every area

 The Dutch Safety Board is authorised to conduct investigations in nearly every area and sector.
-In addition to incidents in the aviation, railway, chemical and petrochemical industries, the Board investigates incidents in the construction and health-care sectors, as well as military incidents for the Ministry of Defence.
+In addition to incidents in the aviation, shipping, railway, chemical and petrochemical industries, the Board investigates incidents in the construction and health-care sectors, as well as military incidents at the Ministry of Defence.
 The Dutch Safety Board can also carry out investigations into how Dutch parties are dealing with incidents abroad that have consequences extending to the Netherlands.
 In certain cases, the Board is under an obligation to carry out an investigation.
 At an international level, the Board plays a role in carrying out safety investigations under international treaties and European legislation.
 Where necessary, the Board works in conjunction with foreign investigative bodies.